KhaosZen/khaoszen.github.io/_posts/2017-12-03-Fablab_X_Final_Project.markdown

 int Min;
 int Sec;

+int modeFlag;
+int pwFlag;

+int spkr = 10;
-int Al = 0; //A state variable to describe which the alarm is on or off int AlHor = 7; // The Hour time of the alarm int AlMin = 0; // The Minute time of the alarm
+int Al = 1; //A state variable to describe which the alarm is on or off int AlHor = 22; // The Hour time of the alarm int AlMin = 4; // The Minute time of the alarm

 int button_0 = 2;
 int button_1 = 3;